Tag Archives: grant wood

 Photos By Gail

 In his painting from 1931, Grant Wood (1892 – 1942) depicts the legendary story of the American patriot Paul Revere, as learned from an 1863 poem by Henry Wadsworth Longfellow.
 From a bird’s eye view, the painting shows Revere on horseback racing through a colonial town square in Massachusetts.
-Despite the work’s historical subject matter, Wood did not attempt to depict this scene with factual accuracy.
-The houses are overly bright, as if lit by electric light, and the dramatic moonlight casts unrealistic shadows.
-The stylized houses, geometric greenery, and high perspective gives the painting and otherworldly or dreamlike dimensions.

-The Midnight Ride of Paul Revere (Detail)
+Continue reading Modern Art Monday Presents: Grant Wood, The Midnight Ride of Paul Revere